 - Duckman did this once after Cornfed cleared him of King Chicken's plot to frame him.
 After calling King Chicken to the stand, Duckman proceeds to "interrogate" him by rambling senselessly until an annoyed King Chicken finally confesses just to shut him up.

-- In one episode of the The Simpsons, Sideshow Bob is accused of rigging the election, based on getting so many votes as a convicted felon while the other convicted felon running got so few.
-After Lionel Hutz' intense interrogation fails, the kids badger Bob with accusations that only Rush Limbaugh Expy could pull off such an elaborate fraud, until he snaps, says it was him, and pulls out a very detailed account of his scheme.
+- In one episode of The Simpsons, Sideshow Bob is accused of rigging the election, based on getting so many votes as a convicted felon while the other convicted felon running got so few.
+After Lionel Hutz' intense interrogation fails, the kids badger Bob with accusations that only a Rush Limbaugh Expy could pull off such an elaborate fraud, until he snaps, says it was him, and pulls out a very detailed account of his scheme.
 He wrote books on how he pulled off electoral fraud.

 - They offered the perp a cigarette if he wanted one...

 - Note that in real life, this sort of thing and the techniques mentioned on this page may well get someone to 'confess', when really they have nothing to do with the case.
 As such, the legality (or at least the utility) of exasperating a suspect is very questionable.